Generalised Bayesian Inference for Discrete Intractable Likelihood: Experimental Assessment

 \subsection{Ising Model}

 The aim of this section is to consider a more challenging instance of discrete intractable likelihood, where the data are high-dimensional (i.e. $d$ is large) and the cardinality of each coordinate domain $S_i$ is small.
 A small cardinality of $S_i$ is particularly interesting, because the intuition that our difference operators arise from discretisation of continuous differential operators fails to hold.
-This setting is typified by the Ising model (which has $S_i = \{0,1\}$), variants of which are used to model diverse phenomena, including cellular signaling processes \citep{jiang2021bayesian}, the network structure of the amino-acid sequences \citep{xue2012nonconcave}, and animal skin patterns \citep{zakany2022lizard}.
-The computational challenge of performing Bayesian inference for Ising-type models has, to-date, principally been addressed using techniques such as pseudo-likelihood \citep[see the recent surveys in][]{pensar2017marginal,Bhattacharyya2019}.
-Unfortunately, these do not necessarily lead to asymptotically exact inference since the correct likelihood is replaced by an approximation.
+This setting is typified by the Ising model (which has $S_i = \{0,1\}$), variants of which are used to model diverse phenomena, e.g., the network structure of the amino-acid sequences \citep{xue2012nonconcave}.
+The computational challenge of performing Bayesian inference for Ising-type models has, to-date, principally been addressed using techniques such as pseudo-likelihood \citep[see the recent survey in][]{Bhattacharyya2019}.
+As with the case of generalised Bayesian inference, these do not necessarily lead to the same asymptotic distribution as standard Bayesian inference since the original likelihood is replaced by an approximation \citep{Gong1981}.

 Let $G$ be an undirected graph on a $d$-dimensional vertex set and let $\mathcal{N}_i$ denote the neighbours of node $i$, with self-edges excluded.
 An Ising model describes a discrete process that assigns each vertex of $G$ either the value $0$ or $1$, and thus the data domain is $\X = \{ 0, 1 \}^d$.
 The probability mass function has the exponential family form